 A: You will likely be expected to pay 4 months of rent upfront if working with a broker/realtor.
-The four payments are as follows: first month’s rent, last month’s rent, security deposit and a broker/realtor fee.
-The security deposit and broker fee cannot exceed one month’s rent each.
+The four payments are as follows: first month’s rent, last month’s rent, security deposit, and a broker/realtor fee.
+The security deposit and broker fee should not exceed one month’s rent each.
 Lastly, if a new lock is being put on the unit, a landlord may charge for a new key/lock fee.
 Read more under Rental Costs.

 Q: Do I need a co-signor for my apartment in Boston?

 A: Most landlords require students to have a co-signor.
 A co-signor agrees to pay the rent if the tenants are unable to do so.
 Co-signors are often parents or guardians.
 Co-signors are subject to credit checks or may be asked to provide proof of income.

 Q: What if I do not have a co-signor?

 A: If you do not have a co-signor you may have difficulty securing an apartment.
 A landlords wants reassurance that you will be able to pay the rent for the entire term.
 If you have funding documents (bank statements, I-20, DS-2019, or pay stubs) to provide, this may help.
 It is up to the landlord if they want to accept a tenant without a co-signor as they are not required to do so.
 You may also want to learn about and use third-party co-signing companies.

 Q: What is a broker/realtor’s fee?